Gentleman Jack (TV series): Music

 The theme music was composed by Murray Gold.
 The series' ending theme song is "Gentleman Jack", written and performed by Yorkshire folk music duo O'Hooley & Tidow and first released in 2012.

 Filming

 Location shooting took place in Yorkshire and surrounding areas, including Shibden Hall as Anne Lister's home and Sutton Park, Yorkshire as Ann Walker's home.

 The final scenes of series one were shot in Goodramgate and Precentor's Court in York.
 Three other locations in York – Duncombe Place, Minster Yard and Holy Trinity Church – were used earlier in the series.

 Production on series two, delayed due to the COVID-19 pandemic, resumed in October 2020.
 It then shut down again and resumed filming in the summer of 2021.
 Suranne Jones confirmed that filming for the second series had concluded on 4 October 2021.
-Historically there were a number of coal mining pits in the Shibden Valley in Lister's time; one still standing, located close to Bare Head Tunnel, was used for filming in episode six.
+Scenes in episode six were filmed at one of the historic mines in the Shibden Valley, near the Bare Head Tunnel.